Aminocd/slate/source/index.html.md

-public-email | An email that is viewable by the public get-avatar-url | The URL at which the user profile picture can be found number-of-reviews | The total number of reviews received by all of the user's stores average-score | The average score of all the reviews received by the user's stores product-count | The number of products offered by all of the user's stores product-cancellation-count | The number of product cancellations created by the user store-count | The number of stores belonging to the user
+public-email | An email that is viewable by the public get-avatar-url | The URL at which the user profile picture can be found number-of-reviews | The total number of reviews received by all of the user's stores average-score | The average score of all the reviews received by the user's stores, out of 5 product-count | The number of products offered by all of the user's stores product-cancellation-count | The number of product cancellations created by the user store-count | The number of stores belonging to the user